Facebook Tips & Strategies

 Fill Out Every Single Section

 Go through your page settings and fill everything out completely.
-This includes your business hours, contact information, website link, and physical address if you have one.
 A fully completed profile signals to Facebook that you're a legitimate and active page, which can help your visibility in search results.
+For more detailed guidance, learn how to optimize your Facebook page.

 Create a Content Strategy That Attracts Followers